-There are no anticipated additional programs, services, duties, or responsibilities imposed upon these types of entities, other than what is expected from any carrier or self-insured employer when managing workers' compensation claims.
-All providers, carriers, attorneys and self-insured employers are to follow the BOM rules when navigating the hearings process as they have for many years prior to this draft.
+There are no anticipated additional program, service, or duty responsibilities imposed upon these types of entities, other than what is expected from any carrier or self-insured employer when managing workers' compensation claims.
+All providers, carriers, attorneys, and self-insured employers are to follow the BOM rules when navigating the hearings process as they have for many years prior to this draft.